 Many coworking sites make the same mistake, they make the user think which leads them straight to the back button.
 Leave clear prompts, tell the customer where to go next, guide them through the pages and you will reduce your bounce and site abandonment rate.

 Please refer to the steps to a Google-friendly site article and don't be like the guys featured in such sort of showcases Breaking Bad: 21 Bad Website Examples (Upd: May, 2019).

 No coworking site can benefit from broken pages and links.
-They are the reason for poor UX and SEO.
+They are the reason for poor user experience and search engine optimization.
 As you know Google has no mercy to stuff that disappoints the user.